5 reasons why you need to invest in your workers’ health and safety training

-The workplace is a dangerous place that expose workers to hazards that can harm them.
-With regular training on health and safety will help the workers on what to do during hazard exposures.
+A workplace is a dangerous place that exposes workers to hazards that can harm them.
+Regular training on health and safety will help the workers on what to do during hazard exposures.

 However, here are some of the reasons why you need to invest in your worker’s health and safety training.

 Laws on health and safety put the employer under obligation to fulfil training, instruction, information and supervision to their employees.

 For example, The Health and Safety at Work Act 1974.
 It’s sometimes referred to as HSWA, the HSW Act, the 1974 Act or HASAWA.
 It’s the primary piece of legislation covering occupational health and safety in Great Britain.